habitry/medium_posts/_1000words_leaderboards.md

 # Opener

 - Leaderboards are a common behavior change design pattern.
 - Product designers imagine leaderboards will motivate because everyone wants to be a winner.
+(Articulate their logic model)
 - But leaderboards are demotivating for everyone else.

 # A Motivation Problem